-Dion Seymour comments on the TSC’s proposal that crypto should be regulated in line with gambling
+Dion Seymour comments on the TSC’s proposal that crypto should be regulated in line with gambling, in the FT

-Crypto & Digital Assets Technical Director, Dion Seymour, comments on the Treasury Select Committee’s proposal to shift the UK’s regulation of crypto in line with gambling regulations, in the Financial Times and AccountingWEB.
+Crypto Tax & Accounting Technical Director, Dion Seymour, comments on the Treasury Select Committee’s proposal to shift the UK’s regulation of crypto in line with gambling regulations, in the Financial Times and AccountingWEB.

 Dion suggested that the committee’s proposals would not remove the risk of scams, volatility or address energy consumption.